gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   other purposes, such as guaranteeing the initialization of a variable declared in the spec by elaboration code in the body.

-  The programmer should remove the pragma as advised, and rebuild the program.
+  If the pragma is not required for another purpose, you should remove the pragma as advised and rebuild the program.

 * Use of pragma Restrictions